ethereum/devp2p/discv5/discv5-theory.md

 wire-format document.
 The registrar must not store duplicate active advertisements for the same advertiser and service.

+### Advertisements

+An advertisement states that the node identified by an ENR participates in a service/topic.

+An advertisement is defined as:

+    ad = [topic, ENR]

+where:

+- `topic` is the 32-byte service/topic identifier;
+- `ENR` is the advertised node record.

+The advertisement digest is:

+    ad-digest = H(ad)

+where `H` is the digest function defined for ticket construction.

+If future versions allow service-specific advertisement payloads, the advertisement definition becomes:

+    ad = [topic, ENR, payload]

 ### Admission Control

 Registrars use admission control to decide whether and when an incoming registration request for an advertisement may be admitted to the